materializecss/materialize/README.md

 - Safari 9+
 - Opera
 - Edge

-## Changelog
-For changelogs, check out [the Releases section of materialize](https://github.com/materializecss/materialize/releases) or the [CHANGELOG.md](CHANGELOG.md).

 ## Testing
 We use Jasmine as our testing framework and we're trying to write a robust test suite for our components.
 If you want to help, [here's a starting guide on how to write tests in Jasmine](CONTRIBUTING.md#jasmine-testing-guide).